AlexHackintosh/Acer-Aspire-5741G-High-Sierra/README.md

 * Ethernet
 * Battery with charge status
 * Trackpad (only up to 2-fingers, 3-fingers can work with latest VoodooPS2Controller.kext but Trackpad buttons will not work with it)
-* All USB Ports(If some ports not working on your laptop change USBPorts.kext to USBInjectAll.kext(0.7.3 and 0.7.5 tested) and Remade USBPorts using Hackintool for your laptop.
+* All USB Ports(If some ports not working on your laptop change USBPorts.kext to USBInjectAll.kext(0.7.3 and 0.7.5 were tested) and Remade USBPorts using Hackintool for your laptop.
 * SD Card Reader(Not recognized like a Card Reader but it is working)
 * HDMI with Sound
 * Internal Speakers